Three Freedoms, Their Smaller Games, Bigger Games, and the Many Flaws of Judgment Involved

 We are born, in many respects, as slaves to circumstance.
 Without a single word of consent, the birth lottery assigns us a single patch of land and instantly binds us to a set of non-negotiable rights and lifelong obligations.
 We often possess no real taste of true freedom until we either tragically lose the little we have, or actively fight for it.

 This reality extends to every dimension of our existence, revealing boundaries that are often invisible and fragile: we are free to breathe, right up until the moment we are drowning underwater.
 We are free to consume and buy, right up until we have no income or are drowning in debt.
-And we are free to decide our own paths with clear judgment, right up until our minds are completely oppressed by the ego and the many cognitive flaws it brings.
+And we are free to decide our own paths with clear judgment, right up until our minds are completely oppressed by the ego, the dense layers it builds around us, and the many cognitive flaws it brings.

-While the most essential liberation is that of the mind, other external manifestations of freedom have become vital in our world of borders and socio-economic domination.
+While the most essential liberation is that of the mind (the inner freedom), other outer manifestations of freedom have become vital in our world of borders and socio-economic domination.
 In this article, we will explore three key freedoms that are particularly timely: 1.
 The Freedom of Mind; 2.
 Financial Freedom (or the prosperous path to it); and 3.
 Freedom from Geo-Political Dominance.

 Each of these freedoms contains a "smaller game" that traps the masses in mediocrity, and a "bigger game" where true sovereignty lies.
 The ultimate goal is to move from being a cog in the machine to becoming a steward of the system.